Using CodeIgniter’s Model

 $validationRules

 Contains either an array of validation rules as described in How to Save Your Rules or a string containing the name of a validation group, as described in the same section.
-Described in more detail below.
+See also Setting Validation Rules.

 $validationMessages

 Contains an array of custom error messages that should be used during validation, as described in Setting Custom Error Messages.
-Described in more detail below.
+See also Setting Validation Rules.

 $skipValidation